taherimo/kludo/README.md

 # KluDo
-KluDo (Kernel based Clustering for Protein Domain Assignment), is an automatic framework for protein domain assignment, which incorporates graph node kernels as an advanced similarity measure.
+KluDo (Diffusion Kernel-based Clustering of Graph Nodes for Protein Domain Assignment), is an automatic framework for protein domain assignment which incorporates diffusion kernels on protein graphs.

 ## Prerequisites